merative/acd-containers/src/pages/installing/installing-ibm.md

 Installing ACD has three phases:

-1. Install the Merative ACD operator catalog:  This will deploy the catalog from which the ACD operator can be installed.
+1. Install the IBM operator catalog:  This will deploy the catalog from which IBM operators, including ACD, can be installed.
 1. Install the ACD operator:  This will deploy the operator that can be used to install and manage your ACD instances.
 1. Install one or more replicas of ACD by using the ACD operator.

 ## Before you begin

 - [Plan for your installation](/planning/namespace/), such as preparing for persistent storage, considering security options, and planning for performance and capacity.
-- Obtain and [verify](#verifying-acd-registry-access) access to the ACD Registry.
+- [Obtain](https://myibm.ibm.com/products-services/containerlibrary) and [verify](#verifying-ibm-entitled-registry-access) access to the IBM Entitled Registry.
+Note that customers must use their IBMid to log in to their `myibm` account.
+The customer must request the entitlement key so the ownership and management of the entitlement stays with them.
 - Set up your environment according to the [prerequisites](/installing/prereqs/), including setting up your OpenShift Container Platform.
 - Obtain the connection details for your OpenShift Container Platform cluster from your administrator.
-- [Setup](/installing/setup-namespace/) your project and project dependencies if required for your environment.
+- [Set up](/installing/setup-namespace/) your project and project dependencies if required for your environment.
+If using the CLI to install the ACD operator and ACD service, you will need the [cloudctl](https://github.com/IBM/cloud-pak-cli) command line utility.

 ## Verifying ACD Registry access

 A pull secret consists of a username and password used to authenticate the user with the container registry to ensure the user is entitled to pull images.
+When an entitlement key is obtained from myibm, the username should be `cp` and the password should be the entitlement key.

-Before setting up the pull secret, verify your credentials can access the ACD registry.
+Before setting up the pull secret, verify the entitlement key can access the entitled registry.

-Example (Docker with ACD Registry credentials):
+Example (Docker with IBM Entitled Registry entitlement key):

 ```
-docker login acdcontaineredition.azurecr.io --username acd-ce --password <ACD registry credentials>
+docker login cp.icr.io --username cp --password <your entitlement key>
 ```

+## Air-gapped (disconnected) installation

+Some environments are disconnected and do not have access to the public internet, and therefore no access to DockerHub or other image registries.
+When deploying in an air-gapped environment, refer to the [Air-gap Installation](/installing/air-gap-installation/).

+## Non air-gapped (connected) installation

+When deploying in a non air-gapped or connected environment, continue with the following installation.
+These installation steps require internet access to pull images from the image registries.

 ### ACD Registry Pull Secret

 In order for ACD images to be pulled from the ACD Registry, a pull secret must be added to the environment.
-This can be set up using one of the following:
+This can be setup using one of the following:

 1. Added to the Openshift global pull secrets
 1. Added to the ACD operand service account